Migrants, police in fresh clashes at Turkey-Greece border - Journal du Cameroun

 “There are coordinated attacks this morning,” a Greek official told AFP.
 “Apart from intimidation, these attacks are taking place from the Turkish police to help migrants cross the fence border line.”

+Meanwhile, two Greek men were convicted of threatening aid workers on the island of Lesbos, where there has been a violent backlash against those helping the swelling number of arrivals.

+“I will continue to defend my country.
+Most of the (aid groups) operate like spies.
+These gangsters should leave the island,” said 73-year-old Konstantinos Alvanopoulos after being given a three-month suspended sentence.

-Erdogan’s office said there was no reason that the ceasefire deal should alter its decision on refugees leaving for Europe.
+Erdogan’s office said the Syrian ceasefire would not alter its policy on refugees leaving for Europe.

 “The Russia-Turkey agreement does not… change the fact of the European Union’s non-compliance with its promises as part of the 2016 refugee deal,” presidential sources told state news agency Anadolu.